posabsolute/jquery-behavior-miner/readme.md

-## Agitated User Tracking Behavior jQuery Plugin
+## Agitated User Behavior data miner (jQuery Plugin)

 This plugin tracks behaviors that are considered agitated.
 The plugin emit events that can be logged in your system, or on Google Analytics (GA plugin  included).

-You can also act on those behaviors by, for example, emittings popovers to better guide your user.
+You can also act on those behaviors by, for example, showing popovers to better guide your user.

 ## Behaviors tracked